 - Upgrading dependencies.

-Expected Results after Migration to .NET Core
+Anticipated Outcomes after Migration to .NET Core

 “Migrating has been an overall great decision for us.
 We see a lot of advantages already.
 Simpler framework.
 Faster build times.
 Razor compilation way faster. … Better throughput on Azure and less resource consumption (primarily memory).
 The possibility to move hosting to Linux.
 And much more”.